oceanbase/ob-samples/README.md

 If it's hard to use English for you, you can use your native language in the documentation, and we can improve it later.

-To ensure the sample works, please add your module to the GitHub CI workflow, see [ci.yml](./.github/workflows/ci.yml) for more details.
+To ensure the sample works, please add your module to the GitHub CI workflow.

+- `module.name`: the name of new module, should be same with the module directory name.
+- `module.language`: the programming language, should be same with the directory name under project root.
+- `module.with_oceanbase_container`: whether to use a pre-deployed OceanBase container, optional, set 'true' by default.
+If it's 'true', you can connect to it using username 'root@sys' or 'root@test' with empty password at localhost.

+See [ci.yml](./.github/workflows/ci.yml) for more details about CI workflow.

 ## References